 On January 20, 2016, SRUS initiated an arbitration proceeding against a third-party ceding company related to a dispute regarding the applicable premium tables and other related claims in respect of certain business ceded to SRUS from the third-party ceding company.
-The arbitration hearing is scheduled for the last week of June 2017.
+The arbitration hearing was held the last week of June 2017.
+The arbitrators issued a Decision and Award that was received on July 26, 2017.
+SRUS prevailed on the two main issues that were pending before the arbitrators.
+There is no resulting material impact to the Company's financial statements as a result of the Decision and Award.

-On April 22, 2016, SRUS initiated an arbitration proceeding against a third-party ceding company seeking among other things, the enforcement of certain premium calculations under various YRT Reinsurance Agreements between the third-party ceding company and SRUS, as well as rescission of some YRT Reinsurance Agreements based upon misrepresentations and mismanagement by the third-party ceding company.
-On September 30, 2016, SRUS sent a notice to the third-party ceding company that SRUS was terminating the reinsurance for non-payment of premiums pursuant to the terms of the YRT Reinsurance Agreements.
+On April 22, 2016, SRUS initiated an arbitration proceeding against a third-party ceding company seeking among other things, the enforcement of certain premium calculations under various YRT reinsurance agreements between the third-party ceding company and SRUS, as well as rescission of some YRT reinsurance agreements based upon misrepresentations and mismanagement by the third-party ceding company.
+On September 30, 2016, SRUS sent a notice to the third-party ceding company that SRUS was terminating the reinsurance for non-payment of premiums pursuant to the terms of the YRT reinsurance agreements.
 On October 20, 2016, SRUS received a counter-demand to the arbitration demand from the third-party ceding company alleging certain issues relating to premium calculation and certain claims ceded to SRUS.
-The parties expect that the final hearing will be held late 2017 or early 2018.
+The parties have tentatively agreed to a final hearing date during the week of February 5, 2018.
+Discovery is underway.